 Peter Coleman: Human rights as affected by government or as affected by civil war or what?

-Michael Kirby: Well, the whole gamut of human rights: the right to health, the right to food, the right religion.
-The right to democracy.
-The right to a clean environment.
-So, it's a whole range of activities and it's a big job.
+Michael Kirby: Well, the whole gamut of human rights: the right to health, the right to food, the right to work, the right to health et cetera.

 Peter Coleman: Oh, I see, the state of the country?